lytex/orgzly-integrations/README.md

   * Install [termux-setup-storage](https://wiki.termux.com/wiki/Termux-setup-storage) with `pkg update && pkg upgrade && termux-setup-storage`
   * Install [termux-api](https://wiki.termux.com/wiki/Termux:API) with `pkg install termux-api`
   * Install all necessary dependencies `pkg install openssh git inotify-tools python`
-* Clone this repo in your home directory for example: `cd ~ && git clone https://github.com/lytex/orgzly-integrations && cd orgzly-integrations`
+* Clone this repo in your home directory (recommended) for example: `cd ~ && git clone https://github.com/lytex/orgzly-integrations && cd orgzly-integrations`
 * Install the python requirements`pip3 install -r requirements.in || pip3 install -r requirements.txt`
 * Copy .env and edit as needed `cp .env.example .env && nano .env`
 * Clone your repo.
 For example you can use the ORG_DIRECTORY variable you have just defined (make sure orgzly is empty, otherwise the repository won't be cloned) `source .env && git clone <path to your .org repo> $ORG_DIRECTORY`
 * Install [termux-widgets](https://wiki.termux.com/wiki/Termux:Widget)
-* Run `cd termux && install.sh`
+* Run `cd termux && install.sh`. the scripts inside this folder assume the repo is located at `/data/data/com.termux/files/home/orgzly-integrations/`: change the location if this is not the case
 * Start the `launch_git-sync.sh` from the termux-widget

 # Autostart